Eli Grant: Lineage and backstory

 David and Valerie reunite when he visits her in Washington, D.C. but the relationship was still rocky and David would come in and out of her life often.
 Their final attempt at building a life together culminates in Valerie's pregnancy.
-Valerie's best friend and next door, a police officer named Terence, learns she is pregnant and offers to raise Eli as his own.
+Valerie's best friend and neighbor, a police officer named Terence, learns she is pregnant and offers to raise Eli as his own.
 However, Terence is later killed in the line of duty.
 Eli is six years old at the time and Val continues raising him on her own.
 For the most part, it was just Eli and his mom – and Terence up until his death.
 There isn't any extended family, specifically grandparents, for Eli to interact with.
 Eli longs to have a "father figure."
 He is "hurt" that he had to experience all the usual father-son things without a father, like sports.
 Due to Val's demanding career, she hires a nanny, Dana, to assist with caring for Eli.
 With his mother always working, Eli spends a lot of time on his own and describes himself as latchkey kid.
 Eli "has a very strong bond with his mother" Archey commented to in 2016.
 Growing up, he even confides in her about the girls he likes, unlike most boys his age.
 As a teenager, he befriends Russell Watkins, and his sister Sheila.
 They are the best of friends and often get in trouble for petty crimes such as shop lifting and vandalism.
 Their behavior leads to Eli getting in trouble with the police and Valerie orders Eli to stay away from his friends.
 When Eli and Valerie are about to move, Eli discovers that Sheila and Russell have started selling drugs.
 As a rookie in the FBI, Eli goes undercover to investigate a drug kingpin in Chicago and runs into his old friends.
 Using their friendship, Eli bust up the drug ring sending Russell and Sheila to prison, where Russell dies.